- Modes of strike-off Company under companies act 2013

 Restrictions from strike off Company under companies act

-A company cannot apply for strike off company under companies act form 248(2) of the companies act if the company has committed any of the actions within 3 months before the application
+A company cannot apply for strike off a company under companies act form 248(2) of the companies act if the company has committed any of the actions within 3 months before the application

 - If the company has made any change in the name of the company.